saptarshibasu/azure-study/README.md

   * Action groups and associated actions
 * Alert rules can also send notifications - SMS/ Email / Push / Voice
 * The retention period of the Log Analytics data needs to be set at the workspace setting.
 The retention period at the service level Diagnostic Setting is for the Storage Account
+* Log Analytics agent and / or Azure Diagnostics Extension can be used to collect monitoring data from the guest operating system of virtual machines.
+Key differences are:
+  * Azure Diagnostics Extension can be used only with Azure virtual machines.
+The Log Analytics agent can be used with virtual machines in Azure, other clouds, and on-premises
+  * Azure Diagnostics extension sends data to Azure Storage, Azure Monitor Metrics (Windows only) and Event Hubs.
+The Log Analytics agent collects data to Azure Monitor Logs
+  * The Log Analytics agent is required for solutions, VM insights, and other services such as Azure Security Center
+* Azure Diagnostics Extension - Windows diagnostics extension (WAD), Linux Diagnostic Extension (LAD) 4.0

 ## Azure Advisor